 As a group Japanese people live longer than nearly all other people.
 But why is that?
 The quick answer has something to do with green tea and the Japanese diet.
 This quickly shifts the conversation to why you're still putting bacon on everything.
 Stop that!

 Yes, the Japanese diet is very healthy.
 I live in Japan.
 I have for the past several years and it's a lot of Japanese food and green tea.
 Then looking past the food there's more going on.
 There are other things that the nutrition experts back home don't see.
 Things that the other expats see but don't connect.
-Things that nobody will find in the beakers and test tubes.
+These are the things that nobody will find in the beakers and test tubes.

 So what's going on?
 Why do Japanese people live longer?
 Here are seven reasons nobody will tell you.
-None of these will tack on the decades but all of them are simple, easily apply and they work.
+None of these will tack on the decades individually but all of them are simple, easy to apply and they work.

 They walk everywhere

 There is no "I'm tired."
 There is no "It's too hot" or "It's raining."
 There is no "My thing hurts" (but you probably should get it checked out).
-It's normal to see eighty year old ladies walking with bags of groceries up the steep hills they live on every day.
+It's normal to see eighty year old ladies walking home with bags of groceries every day.

 What might seem like a pain in the neck is a superior health advantage.
 Walking is very healthy and it's easy for most people.
 So why not walk more often?
 If you must drive everywhere, park a little farther away than usual.